-VIA Univesrity College is one of Denmark’s largest institutions of higher education, offering programmes including Education, Engineering, Design, Business and Film.
+VIA offers a wide range of vocational bachelor courses and more traditional subjects including Education, Engineering, Design, Business and Film.
 The Danish approach to education at VIA incorporates hands on experience, project based learning and encouraging a culture of open exchange between student and lecturers.

-Campus activities and events
+Learn more about campus activities and events